-The College is responsible to accepts complaints regarding the conduct or practice of its registrants.
+The College is responsible to accept complaints regarding the conduct or practice of its registrants, and former registrants.

-If you are concerned about the practice or conduct of an audiologist or speech – language pathologist, but are unsure whether you wish to file a formal complaint, please call the College and speak to the Registrar of the College.
+If you are concerned about the practice or conduct of an audiologist or speech-language pathologist but are unsure whether you wish to file a formal complaint, please call the College and speak to the Registrar.
 Discussion with the Registrar will assist you in determining whether or not you wish to proceed with a formal complaint, or whether there may be an alternate path to resolving the matter.

 Making a Complaint

 A formal complaint must be submitted in writing.
-To file a formal complaint, please include:
+To file a formal complaint, print and complete the Complaints Form.